Hermetia illucens: Human relevance and use

-As decomposers / in composting
+As decomposers/in composting

 Black soldier fly larvae (BSFL) are used to compost waste or convert the waste into animal feed.
-The wastes include fresh manure and food wastes of both animal and vegetable origin.
+Waste streams include fresh manure and food wastes of both animal and vegetable origin.
 Fly larvae are among the most efficient animals at converting biomass into feed.

-When the larvae have completed their larval development through six instars, they enter a stage called the "prepupa" wherein they cease to eat, and they tend to migrate toward cool, dark, and dry substrates to pupate.
+When the larvae have completed their larval development through six instars, they enter a stage called the "prepupa" wherein they cease to eat, and tend to migrate toward cool, dark, and dry substrates to pupate.
 This prepupal migration instinct is used by grub composting bins to self-harvest the mature larvae.
 These containers have ramps or holes on the sides to allow the prepupae to climb out of the composter and drop into a collection area.

-Larvae are beneficial in these ways:
+Black soldier fly larvae are beneficial for use as composters in the following ways: